 Types of networking for writers

 There are many different types of networking events, and the best type of event for you will depend on your goals.
 For example, if you're looking to make connections with editors or publishers, attending a book or author conference might be a good idea.
 If you want to connect with other writers, joining a local writers' group or attending a writing retreat could be a better option.
+If you want to boost your profile as a thought leader, be persistent about getting regular speaking and teaching opportunities.

 Here are some other types of networking events that can be beneficial for writers: